Zero-Tang/NoirVisor/README.md

 ```

 ## TSC-Omission
 Since the end of 2020, NoirVisor implemented a simple Time-Profiler Countermeasure.
 According to the half-year test, this technique is deemed unstable with multiprocessing systems.
 For example, TSC-omission may cause external hardwares to trigger drivers resetting themselves.
-Everything could be messed up: Timer, Graphics Card, NIC, etc. <br>
+Everything could be messed up: Timer, Graphics Card, NIC, etc. In a nutshell, system may go haywire. <br>
 By virtue of this unexpected and unpleasant side-effect, this feature is now obsolete.
 Codes addressing this feature are now removed.

 # Customizable VM
 Customizable VM is the true explanation of "complex functions and purposes".
 As the project creator and director, Zero's true intention to create this project is for studying Hardware-Acclerated Virtualization Technology.
 Therefore, any features which is related to virtualization and which Zero has ideas to implement will be added in the project. <br>
 Customizable VM is the feature that Zero researches about Virtualization: to run an arbitrary guest, instead of to just subvert the host system.
+In a word, it is aimed to be a competitor of the Windows Hypervisor Platform (WHP). <br>
+For CVM Algorithm on AMD-V, visit [here](src/svm_core/readme.md#customizable-vm-scheduler-algorithm)

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>